AlexLewis10/react-thermostat/README.md

 ## React Thermostat

-This is a simple project in which I was able to learn the basics of react as well as testing with enzyme.
+This is a simple project in which I was able to learn the basics of React as well as testing with Enzyme.

 Deployed: http://thermo-react.surge.sh/